EnzoD86/tuya-smart-ir-ac/README.md

 ## Configuration

-Add the following sections in your configuration.yaml and restart HA (Access ID, Access Secret can be found on the Tuya IoT Website):
+Add the following sections in your configuration.yaml and restart HA (Tuya Access ID, Tuya Access Secret can be found on the Tuya IoT Website):

 ```yaml
 tuya_smart_ir_ac: